 After you have demonstrated an example conversation with the group, divide students into pairs, and let them practice creating their own conversations.

 Encourage your students to listen carefully to their conversation partners, having them repeat themselves slowly until they understand them, and formulate clear answers in English, keeping the conversation as coherent as they can using the words they both know.

 Some suggestions for helping your students transition into independent conversations with partners:

 - Provide a question or two to each pair to get their conversation started.

 - Provide lists of a few possible questions to each pair to help keep the conversation moving and give them ideas.

 After students have completed their first conversations, you might go through them pair by pair and ask each student to share one thing they learned about their partner in English.

-As students become more comfortable in conversation and learn more and more vocabulary, you can give them more and more freedom in their conversations and can simply pair them up and circulate the room, monitoring conversations and offering suggestions or corrections where they are needed.
+As students become more comfortable in conversation and learn more and more vocabulary, you can give them more and more freedom in their conversations.
+You can simply pair them up and circulate the room, monitoring conversations and offering suggestions or corrections where they are needed.